birgersp/dcs-gws/README.md

 ## Getting started
 1. Download [the latest autogft release zip](https://github.com/birgersp/dcs-autogft/releases/latest/) and unzip it

 2. Add some trigger zones to your mission, these can act as "bases" or "objectives"

+3. Put some AI units in your bases
 <img src="http://i.imgur.com/GuYEOLj.jpg"/>

-3. Create a new script (a ".lua" file) for your mission
+4. Create a new script (a ".lua" file) for your mission

 ```
 -- (example mission script)